Newsfeed Now: Priest dies on same day he is formally charged in decades-old teen murder; Car group gives man his dream ride

 See the full story on NewsNation

-A shocking wake-up call for a Missouri homeowner as a car crashed through the roof of their home and landed just feet from their bed.
+A shocking wake-up call for a Missouri homeowner, a car crashed through the roof of their home and landed just feet from their bed.

 A Virginia car scene community joined together to give a hard-working car enthusiast his dream car.